jdhao/blog_source/ffmpeg_notes_1.md

 + https://stackoverflow.com/q/51143100/6064933
 + https://superuser.com/q/584760/736190

-# Extrac all frames from a video
+# Extract all frames from a video

 If you do not provide the `-r` option, ffmpeg will extract all frame from the video.